MtnBiker/historical-streets-la/README.md

 ### Bigger plans
 - An overview map showing all the changed streets.

+- Indicate that no coverage is available in the field of view when click on a layer.

 - A slider to view those segments over time

 - Search.
 Could then add pagination